librenms/librenms/doc/Extensions/Smokeping.md

 htpasswd -c /etc/nginx/.htpasswd USER
 ```

-You can verify your user and password witt
+You can verify your user and password with

 ```
 cat /etc/nginx/.htpasswd